aliveevie/near-editor-app/README.md

-# Near-Smart-Contract Builder
+# NearScript

 ## Introduction

-Near-Smart-Contract Builder is a simple tool designed to streamline the process of developing and deploying smart contracts on the Near blockchain.
+NearScript is a simple tool designed to streamline the process of developing and deploying smart contracts on the Near blockchain.
 With this web-based application, developers can effortlessly create and deploy smart contracts, enabling them to focus more on the logic and functionality of their contracts rather than the intricacies of deployment.

 ## Features